Experience-Monks/devtool/README.md

 If you like this, you might also like [hihat](https://github.com/Jam3/hihat).
 It is very similar, but more focused on running and testing *browser* applications.
 Hihat uses [browserify](https://www.npmjs.com/package/browserify) to bundle everything into a single source file.

-In some ways, `devtool` might be seen as a spiritual successor to `hihat`.
-The architecture is cleaner and better suited for writing large Node/Electron applications.
+In some ways, `devtool` is a spiritual successor to `hihat`.
+The architecture is cleaner and better suited for large Node/Electron applications.

 ## License